CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 SELECT TT_Prepare('public', 'translate');

 CREATE TABLE target_table AS
-SELECT * FROM TT_Translate('public', 'sourceexample', 'public', 'translate');
+SELECT * FROM TT_Translate('public', 'source_example', 'public', 'translation_table');
 ```

 # Helper Functions
 Helper functions are used in translation tables to validate and translate source values.
 When the translation engine encounters a helper function in the translation table, it runs that function with the given parameters.

-Helper functions can be of two types: validation helper functions are used in the **validationRules** column of the translation table, they validate the source values and return true or false.
+Helper functions are of two types: validation helper functions are used in the **validationRules** column of the translation table.
+They validate the source values and always return TRUE or FALSE.
 If the validation fails an error code is returned, otherwise the translation helper function in the **translationRules** column is run.
 Translation helper functions take a source value as input and return a translated target value for the target table.

 1. **NotNull**(val[]) - validation function
     * Returns TRUE if source values are not NULL.
 Returns FALSE if any vals are NULL.